A Guide to Finishes for Kitchen Cabinets

 Lacquer

-Lacquered cabinetsLacquer is a clear, protective coating applied to cabinets to seal in the surface.
+Lacquered cabinetsLacquer is a clear, protective coating applied to cabinets to seal the surface.
 It is a resin dissolved in some type of solvent, and some types may contain a catalyzing agent to make it more durable.
 You may see a reference to “catalyzed lacquer” or “catalyzed topcoat” from some cabinet manufacturers.

 Glaze